Seattle LGBTQ Commission, in close vote, calls on Mayor Jenny Durkan to resign

 “It is true that not every single LGBTQ person” in Seattle thinks Durkan should resign, said Byram Simpson, a commissioner who voted to send the letter.
 But the overwhelming majority of community input the commission has received, mostly via social media, has been supportive, Simpson said.

 The LGBTQ Commission began discussing Durkan’s actions in July and initially decided to “try to engage” with the mayor’s office.
 The response was insufficient, the commission said in its letter.
-However Nyland said Durkan’s office has been in regular communication with the LGBTQ commission for months and has answered the commission’s requests for information.
+However, Nyland said Durkan’s office has been in regular communication with the LGBTQ commission for months and has answered the commission’s requests for information.

 With regard to police violence at protests, Durkan has said the City Charter delegates management of the Police Department to the police chief, not the mayor.
 The mayor has the authority to remove the chief and can take control of the police force in an emergency, the commission noted, mentioning that tear gas seeped into homes in Seattle’s historic LGBTQ neighborhood.